Dr Stergios-Aristoteles Mitoulis, PhD, DiplEng, MSc, CEng MICE, M.ASCE, M.EAEE, FHEA, Associate Professor

-Sotiris is civil engineer and geologist.
-He has 18 years of research experience in the field of geotechnical and infrastructure engineering, with focus on the risk and resilience analysis of infrastructure due to geo-hazards (earthquake, flood/scour, landslides, tsunamis).
-He has more than 100 reports and publications in scientific journals, conference proceedings and book chapters and participated in 15+ research projects (Aristotle University & University of Surrey).
-He acted as a reviewer for more than 20 scientific journals and for research proposals.
+Sotirios holds two degrees, one in Civil Engineering (MEng) and the second one in Geology (BSc), and a PhD in Geotechnical Earthquake Engineering.
+He has over 20 years of research experience in the field of geotechnical and infrastructure engineering, with focus on the risk and resilience analysis of infrastructure due to geo-hazards (earthquake, flood/scour, landslides, tsunamis).
 In 2017 he was awarded a H2020 Marie Skłodowska-Curie Individual Fellowship (TRANSRISK project, 2017).
-He is a member of the Working Group 13 of the EAEE on assessment, design and resilience of industrial facilities and vice-chair of the IABSE Task Group on design requirements for infrastructure resilience.
+He has more than 120 reports and publications in scientific journals, conference proceedings and book chapters and participated in 15+ research projects (Aristotle University & University of Surrey).
+He acted as a reviewer for more than 25 scientific journals and for research proposals.
+He is Vice-Chair of the IABSE Task Group 1.8 on ‘Design requirements for infrastructure resilience’ and member of the EAEE Working Group 13 on ‘Seismic assessment, design and resilience of industrial facilities’.
 He supervised several UG, MSc and PhD research students, and he delivers seminars and participates in CPD activities.
+He is member of the Editorial Board in Sustainability (Section board for ‘Hazards and Sustainability’).

 Dimitra has research experience on shear transfer mechanisms, interfaces of concrete elements, strengthening with composites (FRPs) and damage detection and characterisation with guided waves.
 She has worked a total of 10 years in research in the areas of strengthening and monitoring of structures.
 Dimitra joined as a postdoctoral researcher the Laboratory of Structures and Materials of the Structural and Geotechnical Engineering Department in La Sapienza University of Rome (LSUR) in 2014 and worked in the same Department for 3 years.
 In 2017 Dimitra was appointed Assistant Professor at the Department of Civil Engineering, in Democritus University of Thrace, Greece.
 Dr Achillopoulou has worked as a researcher and PI in three research projects relevant to structural health monitoring with guided waves.
 In 2019 she was awarded a H2020 Marie Skłodowska-Curie Individual Fellowship (BriFace project, 2019) on the resilience assessment of bridge retrofitting measures based on interface efficiency indices using novel guided wave-banded monitoring methods.She is a reviewer in seven journals and has a record of publications in prestigious journals and international conferences.
 Dimitra has also worked as a freelancer and a consultant in Southern-Eastern Europe.
 She is an IABSE member of the YEP, member of the TEchnical Chamber and the Association of Civil Engineerng in Greece.